-If you hear a CODE RED and you are not directly involved in the incident please avoid all unnecessary radio communications.
+If you hear a CODE RED or a CODE PURPLE and you are not directly involved in the incident please avoid all unnecessary radio communications.
 The Duty Officer will oversee the allocation of staff to assist the incident should it be necessary.
-The Duty Officer will liaise with the safety boats for the race cover over whether to abandon racing or carry on.
-As a RO, as long as there is no immediate compromise to the competitors, please keep the race underway, until you hear otherwise.
+The Duty Officer will liaise with the safety boats for the race cover over whether to